unparalleled-js/docs-1/connectors/workday-rest.md

 *Registering a new client for Integrations*

 - Enter a meaning name to indicate that this API client is used for Workato recipes
-- Select **Non-Expiring Refresk Tokens** to avoid regenerating and reconnecting
+- Select **Non-Expiring Refresh Tokens** to avoid regenerating and reconnecting
 - Select all the **OAuth2 scopes** and **Functional Area scope** that you need for the recipes you intend to create

 ![API client details](/assets/images/workday-rest/api-client-for-integration-details.png)